 Providing adequate fertility is important in maintaining optimum plant growth in mums.
-However over-fertilization can result in high concentrations of soluble salts that can cause injury to the plants seen in this photo.
+However over-fertilization can result in high concentrations of soluble salts that can cause injury to the plants.
 Chrysanthemums are among a number of plant species known to have susceptibility to soluble salts injury.
 Over-fertilization results in high concentrations of soluble salts in the medium.
 As the salts are translocated throughout the plant they accumulate at the leaf tip and margins and when they reach toxic levels they cause “salt burn”.

 Soluble salts injury first occurs as mild chlorosis and then progress to necrosis of leaf tips and margins.
 This shows up as browning of leaf tips and margins.
 Roots can also be injured by high concentration of soluble salts in the growing medium.
 This can predispose the plant to root rot diseases such as Pythium.
 Root injury may also interfere with water uptake and result in wilting of the plant.